MarkusMannheim/code-breaker/README.md

 ## Puzzle 2: Atbash cipher

 The Atbash cipher is an ancient encryption method that was first used to conceal messages written in Hebrew.
-But it can be applied to any sequentially ordered alphabet: the cipher is the same alphabet in reverse order.
+But it can be applied to any sequentially ordered alphabet.
+The cipher is the alphabet in reverse order.
 This is how it's usually used with the Roman alphabet:

 | Letter | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z |